erebboah/bulk_atac_pipeline/README.md

 Original scripts graciously provided by Dr. Rabi Murad and PhD candidate Klebea Carvalho (Mortazavi lab).

-In 6 bash scripts, this pipeline does the following:
+In 6 bash scripts, this pipeline does the following in summary:
 1) Check read quality with `fastqc`
 2) Map reads with `bowtie2`, remove duplicates with `Picard`, and shift reads due to transposase binding
 3) Call 150bp and 500bp peaks with `Homer`